-By strengthening bilateral relations with countries across the world, St. Kitts and Nevis reinforces its position as one of the top destinations in the world.
-“St. Kitts and Nevis continues to expand its diplomatic footprint globally,” wrote Minister Brantley on Instagram.
+By strengthening bilateral relations with countries across the world, St. Kitts and Nevis reinforce its position as one of the top destinations in the world.
+“St. Kitts and Nevis continue to expand its diplomatic footprint globally,” wrote Minister Brantley on Instagram.

 Palestinian entrepreneurs living aboard due to political instability in their homeland can choose to partake in St. Kitts and Nevis’ Citizenship by Investment Program and travel visa-free to nearly 160 countries and territories.

-The recent global pandemic also triggered increasing interest in acquiring a second citizenship, particularly by entrepreneurs and families looking for mobility, safety and stability in the form of dual citizenship.
-Having a second citizenship builds on the fact we are all global citizens and should be able to have better access to the rest of the world.
+The recent global pandemic also triggered increased interest in acquiring a second citizenship, particularly by entrepreneurs and families looking for mobility, safety, and stability in the form of dual citizenship.
+Having second citizenship builds on the fact we are all global citizens and should be able to have better access to the rest of the world.

 One of the most appealing features of St. Kitts and Nevis’ Citizenship by Investment Program, aside from being recognized as a Platinum Standard model, is its family-oriented options.

 Investors can include a wide range of dependents including children in the application process, whether biological or adopted, parents, parents-in-law, grandparents, and more recently siblings, and take advantage of a limited-time offer under the program’s Sustainable Growth Fund.
 The temporary discount enables families of up to four to acquire citizenship, granted that the applicants pass the rigorous due diligence procedure.

 The government and people of St. Kitts and Nevis continue to respond to the changing global environment by offering both meaningful and valuable options and extending limited-time offers for citizenship.